crgk/crgk.github.io/now.md

 permalink: /now/
 ---

-I currently live with my wife and two cats in Chicago.
+I currently live with my wife and two cats on Oahu.

-I'm a software architect at Workiva, building software to make it easier for folks to do work.
+I'm a system architect at Workiva, building software to make it easier for folks to do work.

-I brew beer and kombucha, and am the DM for my group's D&D game.
+I have streamed myself solving crosswords on Twitch.